Overview

 • Conducted cross-border investigations with awareness of business and privilege considerations.

 • Represented a global advertising and public relations company in a lengthy New York City Commission on Human Rights investigation.
-Victoria negotiated appropriate interviews with the investigator and provided the out-of-state client legal team with summaries of the law and options to make informed decisions and reach a favorable pre-determination resolution.
+Victoria negotiated appropriate interviews with the investigator and provided the out-of-state client’s legal team with summaries of the law and options to make informed decisions and reach a favorable pre-determination resolution.

 • Defended a large hospital system in a whistleblower action under the New York Labor Law in New York state court against a persistent pro se plaintiff.
-Victoria maintained a clear strategy in the face of nearly 40 motions, to demonstrate a strong defense to the judge and reach a favorable settlement.
+Victoria maintained a clear strategy in the face of nearly 40 motions to demonstrate a strong defense to the judge and reach a favorable settlement.

 Recognition